 A hosted Exchange platform is one in which the hardware and software are owned and controlled by a third party.
-The hosting entity then sells, as a service, access to disk space and the Exchange software features.
-This service model is also known as "cloud" computing.
+The hosting entity sells, as a service, access to disk space and the Exchange software.
+This service model is also known as cloud computing.
 The overwhelming majority of migrations to a hosted Exchange are to Microsoft Office 365.

-- Pre-Migration State of Existing Local Active Directory (if any): Part of the migration process depends on whether your organization already has a local Active Directory running for login and security purposes and, if so, the state of any objects already provisioned there. - If migrating to a proprietary Exchange: Do you already have an Active Directory up and running?
-If an existing AD has already been provisioned, are its objects already mail-enabled, mailboxenabled, or neither? - If migrating to Office 365: Will you use a proprietary local Active Directory to provision the hosted environment and, if so, will you keep the local AD active after the migration?
-This method of provisioning permits single sign-on, also called identity federation, so users can access Office 365 services with the same corporate credentials (user name and password) they use for the local
+- Pre-Migration State of Existing Local Active Directory: Part of the migration process depends on whether your organization already has a local Active Directory running for login and security purposes and, if so, the state of any objects already provisioned there. - If you are migrating to a proprietary Exchange: Do you already have an Active Directory up and running?
+If an existing AD has already been provisioned, are its objects already mail-enabled, mailbox-enabled, or neither? - If you are migrating to Office 365: Will you use a proprietary local Active Directory to provision the hosted environment and, if so, will you keep the local AD active after the migration?
+This method of provisioning permits single sign-on, also called identity federation, so users can access Office 365 services with the same corporate credentials (user name and password) they use for the local Active Directory.
+Alternatively, you could provision Office 365 without a local AD by using Migrator for Notes to Exchange to provision Office 365 directly from the Notes/Domino source.

-Active Directory.
-Alternatively, you could provision Office 365 without a local AD, by using Migrator for Notes to Exchange to provision Office 365 directly from the Notes/Domino source.
+Different combinations of target types and states of an existing local AD produce an array of migration scenarios.
+This Scenarios Guide describes these combinations and summarizes the migration process for each:

-Different combinations of target types and states of an existing local AD (if any) produce an array of migration scenarios.
-This Scenarios Guide describes all of these combinations, and summarizes the migration process for each:
+- Migration to Proprietary Exchange: - No existing Active Directory (or no AD objects yet exist). - AD objects exist in Active Directory. - Migration to Office 365: - Provisioning Office 365 from a local Active Directory. - Provisioning Office 365 directly from Notes/Domino source.

-- Migration to Proprietary Exchange: - No pre-existing Active Directory (or no AD objects yet exist). - AD objects exist in pre-existing Active Directory. - Migration to Office 365: - Provisioning Office 365 from a local Active Directory. - Provisioning Office 365 directly from Notes/Domino source.
+This guide also describes three special scenarios, each of which would occur in combination with one of the previously described scenarios:

-We also describe three special-case scenarios, each of which would occur in combination with one of the abovelisted scenarios:
+- Offline Migration: A migration strategy in which Notes source data, previously extracted from Notes, is migrated directly to the Exchange target.
+This option supports scenarios in which it is impossible or impractical for the source and target servers to be connected to Migrator for Notes to Exchange at the same time and where data cannot be copied directly from the source to the target. - Phased (Staged) Migration Options: A migration strategy in which all but the most recent source data is "pre-migrated" to Exchange while users remain active in Notes so that the remaining Notes data (a smaller volume) can be migrated much faster.
+Often users can be migrated together in a final cutover migration.
+Users continue to receive and send mail and manage their calendars in Notes throughout the transition period while their older data is migrated to Exchange.
+If the final cutover can be accomplished in a single day or weekend, this strategy can eliminate the need for email, calendar, and free/busy coexistence. - Silent Mode Options: A strategy to configure the MNE Self-Service Desktop Migrator (SSDM), the perdesktop migration application, to hide some or all its screens, and obtain some or all of its required values from a pre-configured .ini file, thus eliminating or minimizing any need for interaction with the end user.

-- Offline Migration: A migration strategy in which Notes source data that was previously extracted from Notes is migrated directly to the Exchange target.
-This option supports scenarios where it is impossible or impractical for the source and target servers to both be connected to Migrator for Notes to Exchange at the same time, so the data cannot be copied directly from the source to the target. - Phased (Staged) Migration Options: A migration strategy in which all but the most recent source data is "pre-migrated" to Exchange while all users remain active in Notes, so that the remaining Notes data (a much smaller volume) can be migrated much faster-often so that all users can be migrated together in a final "cutover" migration.
-Users continue to receive and send mail and manage their calendars in Notes throughout the transition period, while their older data is migrated to Exchange.
-If the final cutover can be accomplished in a single day or weekend, this strategy can eliminate the need for email, calendar and free/busy coexistence. - Silent Mode Options: A strategy to configure Migrator for Notes to Exchange's SSDM (the per- desktop migration app) to hide some or all of its screens, and take all of its required entry values from values stored in its pre-configured .ini file, thus eliminating or minimizing any need for interaction with the end user.
+Chapters 2 and 3 of this guide provide step-by-step process instructions that cover these scenarios.
+Since all migrations follow the same basic process, with a few variations for particular needs and preferences, there are two linear procedures that are suitable for most scenarios:

-Chapters 2 and 3 of this Guide provide step-by-step process instructions that cover all of these scenarios.
-Since all migrations follow the same basic process, with just a few variations for particular needs and preferences, we can generalize to present just two linear procedures that are suitable for nearly all scenarios: one for migration to a proprietary Exchange (described in chapter 2 of this Guide), and the other for migration to Office 365 (chapter 3).
+- migration to a proprietary Exchange (chapter 2) - migration to Office 365 (chapter 3)